Identity-Framework/BioNode-Client/contributing.md

 or the stable branch.
 As a rule of thumb, bug fixes go into the stable branch while new features go into the master branch.

-The stable branch is effectively frozen; patches that change the node.js API/ABI or affect the run-time behavior of applications get rejected.
+The stable branch is effectively frozen; patches that change the BioNode run-time behavior get rejected.

-The rules for the master branch are less strict; consult the [stability index page][] for details.

-In a nutshell, modules are at varying levels of API stability.
-Bug fixes are always welcome but API or behavioral  changes to modules at stability level 3 and up are off-limits.

-BioNode has several bundled dependencies in the deps/ and the tools/ directories that are not part of the project proper.
+BioNode has several bundled dependencies that are not part of the project proper.
 Any changes to files in those directories or its subdirectories should be sent to their respective projects.
 Do not send your patch to us, we cannot accept it.

-In case of doubt, open an issue in the [issue tracker][], post your question to the [node.js mailing list][] or contact one of the [project maintainers][] on [IRC][].
+In case of doubt, open an issue in the [issue tracker][] or contact one of the [project maintainers][].

 Especially do so if you plan to work on something big.
 Nothing is more frustrating than seeing your hard work go to waste because your vision